sumtxt/wiesbaden/README.md

 The package's approach is heavily inspired by [ReGENESIS](https://github.com/pudo/regenesis) - an (unmaintained) Python library to bulk download all available data on [regionalstatistik.de](https://www.regionalstatistik.de/genesis/online).

+# Installation

+The package has to be installed directly from the Github repository:

+	library(devtools)
+	install_github("sumtxt/wiesbaden")

 # Retrieve Data from the Database